top of page

 4 - I had to maximise on my professional expertise and experience.
 Therefore it would be a course that combined guided location shoots with truly effective studio tuition.
 For no one could match my coastal knowledge and professional skill set..

 5 - I enjoyed the company of kindred spirits.
-And in my view, anyone looking at shooting seascapes would be one.
-So having them stay to enjoy some good food and accommodation would be the ideal way for them to relax and advance their photography.
+And in my view, any photographer looking at shooting seascapes would be one.
+So having them come to stay and enjoy some unique opportunities would be the ideal way to relax and enjoy advancing their photography.

 6 - I would offer year round availability.
 This way the seasonal choice would be there for clients to take advantage of, and, hopefully, give them another reason to come back!